espressomd/espresso/doc/sphinx/system_setup.rst

 like ``system.box_l[0] = 1`` or in-place operators like ``+=`` or ``*=`` are not
 allowed and result in an error.
 This behavior is inherited, so the same applies to ``a`` after ``a = system.box_l``.
-If you want to use an vectorial property for further calculations, you should explicity make a copy e.g. via ``a = numpy.copy(system.box_l)``.
+If you want to use an vectorial property for further calculations, you should explicitly make a copy e.g. via ``a = numpy.copy(system.box_l)``.

 * :py:attr:`~espressomd.system.System.box_l`